A common question at cleftAdvocate's Family-To-Family Connection is...

 Shampoo, hairbrush, toothbrush, etc., for parents.

-Some hospitals provide wagons and strollers; if yours doesn't, you might want to take your own.
+Some hospitals provide wagons and strollers; if yours doesn't, you might want to bring your own with the hospital's permission.

 MagnaDoodle pads.